ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10323184">Flaro</a></p>

-It can be really demotivating to be so so close to a goal but just one singular mistake costs it from you.
+It can be really demotivating to be so, so close to a goal, but just one singular mistake costs it from you.
 Although I will say, the pp record grind had some of the most rewarding feelings I have ever felt while playing this game.
 Being close to getting a highly contested world record feels amazing, and even though I didn't get it, it was well worth the grind.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11354436" style="background-image: url('/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/avatar-Utiba.jpg')"></a>